Few-Shot Demonstration-Driven Task Coordination and Trajectory Execution for Multi-Robot Systems: Methodology

 \subsection{Execution Phase}

 At runtime, the DDACE framework operates hierarchically, with the TGN serving as the high-level policy and the GP-based motion generator as the low-level controller.
 The TGN infers the next high-level action step at an event-driven inference frequency: a new decision is made only after all currently active robots have completed their ongoing motion segments.
 This preserves the intended partial-order structure of the task and prevents premature re-planning.
+This design is not intended to reproduce demonstrations through frame-level trajectory replay.
+Instead, synchronization at completion events enforces explicit action boundaries, enabling the model to learn and reason over discrete sequence transitions.

 Once the next action step is determined, the GP-based motion generator produces a motion primitive that generalizes the demonstrated trajectory for the corresponding source–target pair.
 Given arbitrary start and end positions \(\mathbf{x}_{\text{new}}^{(\text{start})}\) and \(\mathbf{x}_{\text{new}}^{(\text{end})}\), the trained \(x\text{GP}\) and \(y\text{GP}\) models predict a canonical trajectory \(\mathbf{x}_{GP}^{(c)}(t')\) for normalized time \(t' \in [0,1]\).
 This canonical form is then adapted to the new spatial context through inverse scaling, rotation, and translation: